databendlabs/databend-docs/docs/en/sql-reference/20-sql-functions/21-search-functions/score.md

 <FunctionDescription description="Introduced or updated: v1.2.425"/>

 SCORE is an inverted index search function used to returns the relevance of the query string.
-The higher score, the more relevant the data.
-Note that SCORE function can only used with [QUERY](query.md) or [MATCH](match.md) function.
+The higher the score, the more relevant the data.
+Please note that SCORE function can be only used with [QUERY](query.md) or [MATCH](match.md) function.

 ## Syntax